On eigenmeasures under Fourier transform: Eigenvalues and structure of solutions

-\begin{proof} Clearly, $\omega^{}_{s}$ is again a tempered measure, while a simple calculation with the convolution theorem shows that $\widehat{\omega^{}_{s}}$ is indeed a measure, and translation bounded.
-The transformability of $\omega^{}_{s}$ now follows from Fact~\ref{fact:transformable}.
+\begin{proof} Under our assumptions, $\omega^{}_{s}$ clearly is a tempered measure, while a simple calculation with the convolution theorem shows that the distribution $\widehat{\omega^{}_{s}}$ is indeed a measure, so $\omega^{}_{s}$ is transformable by definition.